metamot/opi5plus-lfs/README.md

 **NOTE:** Home-catalog is not suitable for builds.
 You need do clone directly inside to "/opt".
 Sub-dirs (i.e. /opt/some-dirs/opi5plus-lfs) are not supported.

 <details>
-  <summary>Why not HOME</summary>
+  <summary>Why not HOME-dir?</summary>
-    You can remame "/opt/opiplus-lfs" for example, as "/opt/mysdk" or somthihg else.
-You can clone to different dir in opt,  as "git clone https://github.com/metamot/opi5plus-lfs my-new-sdk" or somethimg else.
+    You can rename "/opt/opiplus-lfs" for example, to as "/opt/mysdk" or somthihg else.
+    You can clone to different dir in the /opt,  as is "git clone https://github.com/metamot/opi5plus-lfs my-new-sdk" or somethimg else.
     You can use different name.
-    But you cant create something in "deep" below this.
+    But you cant(!) create something in "deep more" below this.
+    No more as "/opt/SubDir/MySdk" - stringly is not available, there is only "/opt/MySdk" is avialable.
+    The problem is - You can watch "tmp"-dir to show what is the package is builds now.
+    You can see "watch /opt/mysdk/tmp" it is WHAT NOW PACKAGE IS IN BUILD.
+To see the progress.
+    So, There are two builds are exist.
+Stage-1 (host tools-builds) AND Stage-2 (the new sytem under chroot).
+    The chroot-system has no avialable to see anything far that '/' (The root).
 </details>

 ## Setup host (need only once at first run):